 When it comes to interaction with humans, female guinea pigs are shy and can even get scared.
 While the males are a bit more outgoing.
 It might take you a couple of months to establish a connection with your beloved sow

 Don’t worry if the female guinea pig won’t let you handle her for quite a while, the sow simply needs a lot of time to get used to you.

 What Gender of Guinea Pig Is Better If You Want to Adopt More Than One?

 If you are going to adopt only one guinea pig, then it’s better to adopt a male guinea pig.
 Now, if you want two or even more guinea pigs then you have three different options to choose from.

 Female guinea pigs get along extremely well together.
 In fact, it is always better to get two sows from the very beginning, as they don’t like to be left alone in the cage.

 Moreover, it doesn’t matter whether the guinea pigs have been together from birth or not.
 The female guinea pigs are gentle and friendly but remember to give an equal amount of attention and food to both of the sows.

 2. Two or More Males

-Even though boars are more aggressive than sows, it does not necessarily mean that they will be constantly fighting.
+Even though male guinea pigs are more aggressive than females, it does not necessarily mean that they will be constantly fighting.
 In fact, if the boys were together since birth – there shouldn’t be any major problems.